mkardas01/Cornelia-Street-Hotel/README.md

   - Password: test12345

-The app will be accessible at http://cornelia-street-hotel.ct8.pl/ (supports HTTP only)
+The application is available at http://cornelia-street-hotel.ct8.pl/ (supports HTTP only).

 The application is still in development.